Department Vision

 Metric 1: Percent of potholes that are filled within 24 hours of notice

-Once a pothole is reported, it is filled within 24 hours.
+Once a pothole is reported, the city's goal is to fill it within 24 hours.

 Why is this important?

-In 2020, 214 potholes in total were repaired, 213 of them within 24 hours.
-The response rate of 99.53% is above the target of 97%.
-Potholes are indicative of the overall condition of roadway pavement.
-The failure to address potholes in a timely manner can increase damage to the overall roadway section and will require much more costly repair measures.
-The target is self-selected to address nearly all of the potholes reported within 24 hours.
-Current use of electronic media has made reporting of potholes much easier which makes it very difficult to maintain a near 100% rating.
+In 2022, Bellevue's Streets Maintenance team successfully repaired 98% of reported potholes within 24 hours of receiving notification.
+The response rate of 98% is above the 97% target.
+The appearance of potholes is indicative of the overall condition of roadway pavement.
+The failure to address potholes in a timely manner can increase damage to the overall roadway section and will require much more costly repairs.
+The target is self-selected to address nearly all of the potholes reported within 24 hours to maintain a safe travel surface and to reduce the risk of additional damage to the pavement.

 What are the next steps?

-We continue to strive towards a 100% goal working closely with pavement management staff to timely address deteriorating pavement conditions when found.
+Staff continues to strive towards a 100% goal working closely with pavement management staff to address deteriorating pavement conditions in a timely manner.

 Contact Name: Brian Breeden